- If Shockwave Flash Player freezes on your PC, you’re entitled to suspect a browser-related issue.

-- After you’ve found your driver, right click it and choose Uninstall.
+- After you’ve found your driver, right-click it, and choose Uninstall.

 - Make sure that you check Delete the driver software for this device and then click OK.

-Solution 2 – Update your audio drivers
+2.2 Update your drivers automatically

-Solution 3 – Change the sound format
+3. Change the sound format

 - Click the speaker icon in the bottom right corner.

-- Next click on Properties.
+- Click on Properties.